trulymittal/API-Authentication-NodeJs/README.md

 node ./helpers/generate_keys.js
 ```

-Step 4: Start the API by
+Step 5: Start the API by

 ```bash
 npm start
 ```

+Step 6 (Optional): Change the expiration time of Access Token and Refresh Token according to your needs by going inside the **./helpers/jwt_helper.js** file.

 ## Author